Computercitas/Proyecto-1-BD2/README.md

 DELETE ::= "delete" "from" TABLE_ID "where" KEY "=" value;

-SELECT ::= "select" "*" "from" TABLE_ID "where" KEY "between" value "and" value
+SELECT ::= "select" "*" "from" TABLE_ID "where" KEY "between" value1 "and" value2
           | "select" "*" "from" TABLE_ID "where" KEY "=" value;
 ```